Estimated reading time: 7 minutes

 1. Baking Soda

-Baking soda is another key baking ingredient with an indefinite shelf life.
+Baking soda is a key baking ingredient with an indefinite shelf life.
 It’s most commonly used to help bake cookies, cakes, muffins, and similar desserts.

-And like salt and honey, it also has many alternative uses.
+Beyond baking, has many alternative uses—acting as a cleaning agent, a deodorizer, and even an antacid in a pinch.
 In fact, baking soda is one of the most versatile personal hygiene items, and can even be used as toothpaste.

 2. Bouillon Cubes